amrezalou/Internet-books/README.md

 1. click on the repository
 2. click on the topic which you want
 3. choose wanted book
-4. press on download option above
+4. press on download option above or use online reading

 # Contributing
 add more books with license